Name-3R1C/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1 to learn Ruby on Rails and Stripe.

 ## Setup